JainAbhi2411/DineQR/FINAL_FIXES_SUMMARY.md

 ## 📋 Issues Fixed

-This document summarizes all three critical issues that have been resolved:
+This document summarizes all four critical issues that have been resolved:

 1. ✅ **special_instructions column missing**
 2. ✅ **Mobile responsiveness issues**
 3. ✅ **RLS policy blocking order creation**
+4. ✅ **Chatbot not responsive on mobile**

 ---